fastify/fastify-routes/README.md

 [![Known Vulnerabilities](https://snyk.io/test/github/fastify/fastify-routes/badge.svg)](https://snyk.io/test/github/fastify/fastify-routes)
 [![js-standard-style](https://img.shields.io/badge/code%20style-standard-brightgreen.svg?style=flat)](https://standardjs.com/)

-This plugin decorates Fastify instance with `routes`, which is a [Map](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Map) of registered routes.
+This plugin decorates a Fastify instance with `routes`, which is a [Map](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Map) of registered routes.
 Note that you have to register this plugin before registering any routes so that it can collect all of them.

 ## Example